This post first appeared in December 2008

 Then I brought out the electric chain saw, oiled the chain, and brought down the black cherry without any problems.
 Next I took a lunch break (beets, beet greens, kale, chard, and hard boiled duck eggs) and went after the grand fir.

 Here I courted trouble.
 The base of the tree was indeed hollow, meaning there would be no hinge worth speaking of for dropping it in the right direction.
-And at fifteen inches DBH and over forty feet tall, it needed to drop in the right direction -- and was decidedly a leaner, favoring the poultry fence and the Italian plum tree.
+At over forty feet tall, it needed to drop in the right direction -- being as it was decidedly a leaner, favoring the poultry fence and the Italian plum tree.

 I made as much of a wedge-cut and back-cut combo as I felt comfortable with, but could see the tree was still betting on the fence.